ibexa/documentation-developer/docs/guide/content_rendering/render_content/render_page.md

 ### Configure layout

 The default, built-in Page layout has only one zone.
-You can create other layouts in configuration, under the `ezplatform_page_fieldtype.layouts` key.
+You can create other layouts in configuration, under the `ibexa_fieldtype_page.layouts` key.

 To create a new layout called "Right sidebar", use the following configuration: